Last updated on 2026-04-20

-The Asian Studies Program at Langara College is a unique offering in Canada, established in 1983 as the first two-year program in a community college focusing on the Asia-Pacific region.
+The Asian Studies Program at Langara College is a distinctive offering in Canada, having been established in 1983 as the first two-year program in a community college focusing on the Asia-Pacific region.
 This program is tailored for university-transfer students who wish to gain a comprehensive understanding of the diverse cultures within the Asia-Pacific area.
 It provides students with in-depth insights into the cultures of China, Japan, Southeast Asia, and South Asia, as well as the Asian communities in British Columbia.
-The program is particularly popular among individuals who have traveled or worked in Asia, as well as first-generation Asian-Canadians and international students seeking to connect with their cultural backgrounds.
+The program is particularly appealing to individuals who have traveled or worked in Asia and seek a deeper appreciation of the cultural dynamics they have encountered.

 - Open enrolment, making it accessible to a wide range of students.